mmb-carb/ESTA/docs/DEVELOPERS.md

 #### The Core

 As seen above, the ESTA code base has modules for each of the ESTA gridding steps.
 But the classes in these modules are simply subclasses of those in the core.
 So to understand the function of ESTA, you only need to understand the core.
 The rest are implementation details specific to the science involved.
 The easiest file to understand is `version.py`, which sets the current version of ESTA, which is printed to the screen during each run.
-Let us go through each of the core gridding steps by referencing their abstract classes.

-The **emissions loading** step is generically defined by the abstract class `EmissionsLoader`.
+Each step in the gridding process is represented in ESTA by an abstract class in `src.core`:

+    **emissions loading** --> `EmissionsLoader`
-The **spatial surrogate loading** step is generically defined by the abstract class `SpatialLoader`.
+    **spatial surrogate loading** --> `SpatialLoader`

-The **temporal surrogate loading** step is generically defined by the abstract class `TemporalLoader`.
+    **temporal surrogate loading** --> `TemporalLoader`

-The **emissions scaling step** is generically defined by the abstract class `EmissionsScaler`.
+    **emissions scaling step** --> `EmissionsScaler`

-The **output writing** step is generically defined by the abstract class `OutputWriter`.

-The **QA/QC** step is generically defined by the abstract class `OutputTester`.

-TODO
+    **output writing** --> `OutputWriter`
+    **QA/QC** --> `OutputTester`

+Notice that in the config file there is a single major section for `[Surrogates]`, but under the hood there are separate abstract classes for spatial surrogates and temporal surrogates.
+This was a design choice to leave open the option that a single file might represent the spatial and temporal distribution of the emissions, so they would have to be loaded by the same class.

 #### ESTA Data Structures

+It is important to note that there are no data structures defined by the abstract classes in `src.core`.
+We can see in the....
+TODO: esta_model is data structure independent, so each emissions field can have their own...

 Inside the core module `src.core`, there are [[[TODO: untrue]]] data structures defined to help organize the flow of data through ESTA.
 These are... [[[TODO]]]